aellerton/demo-allauth-bootstrap/README.md

 ## Pre-setup

+If you want users to register and set passwords locally, i.e. never via a provider like Facebook or Google, run `configure.py` and answer `'n'` to the questions.

-If you want to use a provider like Facebook or Google, you'll need to do do setup on those sites to get settings you'll need in Django.
+If you want to use a provider like Facebook or Google, you'll need to do a little setup on those sites to get settings you'll need in Django.